 - 3 yellow or zucchini squash, sliced (optional)

 - Saute onions, celery and garlic (if fresh) in butter until soft.

 - Add chicken stock and potatoes, bring to a boil and skim.
 (I might add carrots here too, especially if I don’t have squash on hand.)

 - Simmer the soup, covered, until the potatoes are soft.

 - Add the squash (if you have it) and seasonings and simmer uncovered 10 minutes or until squash is tender.

 - Now comes the fun part – puree soup with a hand held blender.
 You can always add water if it is too thick.
 If you don’t have a blender stick, you can use a regular blender, or a food processor, or just eat it chunky!

-Because this soup is blended, it goes down so easy and makes a great “first course” soup for a fancy meal, soup for baby (as long as they’ve been introduced to all the parts), or side dish with a main meat dish.
+Because this garlic soup is blended, it goes down so easy and makes a great “first course” soup for a fancy meal, soup for baby (as long as they’ve been introduced to all the parts), or side dish with a main meat dish.
 I’ve served it as a side dish soup with pan-fried fish, homemade rolls and a crudite platter, and as a pairing with a chicken Caesar salad (dressing recipe here).
 I think it’s a great summer soup, too, next to grilled meat and veggies, especially when garlic is in season.
-(See more idea for including broth in your summer fare here.
+(See more ideas for including broth in your summer fare here.)